vegaprotocol/documentation/docs/concepts/vega-protocol.md

 ### Propose changes to a market [WIP]

-## Asset governance [WIP]

-### New asset proposal [WIP]

 ### Risk models and parameters
 When proposing a market, the market proposer will need to choose the risk parameters associated with the risk model that's appropriate for the product.
 Find out more about the relationship between the product, instrument, and tradable instrument above.
 The purpose of the risk model is for the calculation of margins on the market.

-For a detailed explanation, read the [Margins and Credit Risk on Vega](https://vega.xyz/papers/margins-and-credit-risk.pdf) paper (note a position size of 1 is assumed throughout it).

-The first product available to create on Fairground is built-in, direct, cash-settled future.
-That product uses a log-normal risk parameter.
-Here are the parameters:
+The first product available to create is cash-settled futures, which use a log-normal risk parameter.

-Below are the risk parameters, the accepted values for each parameter and suggested values for some of them.

-Please note the parameters should be chosen so that the risk model adequately represents the dynamics of the underlying instrument and so that the resulting margins strike the right balance between prudence and capital efficiency.
+You should choose parameters that ensure the risk model adequately represents the dynamics of the underlying instrument, and that the resulting margins strike the right balance between prudence and capital efficiency.

-When suggested values are provided, these should be used as a reference point and to aid derivation of the value appropriate for the market being proposed, and not in place of rigorous analysis and calibration.
+Below are the risk parameters, the accepted values for each parameter and suggested values for some.
+When suggested values are provided, these should be used as a reference point and to aid in deciding on what's appropriate for the market, not in place of rigorous analysis and calibration.

 Model independent parameters used in margin calculation are: